stevens-code/sizebot/README.md

 If you are setting up SizeBot to run off of your own machine the settings would look like this:
 <img width="1728" alt="OAuth" src="https://user-images.githubusercontent.com/120059830/207387978-550403db-07d7-4a27-88ff-f0efff84afa0.png">

+Using these settings, you can generate the invite link to invite the bot you have running off your machine into your server.